Indonesia–Israel relations: SBY presidency (2004–2014)

+Jokowi presidency (2014–2024)

 In March 2016, Israeli Prime Minister Benjamin Netanyahu called for normalization of ties with Indonesia, citing "many opportunities for bilateral cooperation" and adding that reasons preventing relationship between the two countries were no longer relevant.
-However, Indonesia refused, stating that it will only consider normalization if Palestinian independence is fulfilled.
+However, Indonesia refused, stating that it would only consider normalization if Palestinian independence is fulfilled.

 In 2018, member of Presidential Advisory Council Yahya Cholil Staquf visited Israel to meet Benjamin Netanyahu and joined a Jewish Forum, which was responded negatively by the Indonesian public.

+Indonesia criticized Israel's actions during the 2021 Israel–Palestine crisis, and together with Malaysia and Brunei urged the United Nations to end "the atrocities carried out against the Palestinian people".
+In June, Sagi Karni, Israel's ambassador to Singapore, said that Israel would be willing to establish diplomatic relations with southeast Asia's Muslim-majority countries, including Indonesia: "We are willing to talk, we are willing to meet, and the door is open as far as we are concerned.
+I don't think it's so difficult to find us."